Annual Parochial

 The Annual Parochial Church Meeting (APCM) is an important yearly gathering for parish members to review the past year's activities, finances, and future plans of the church.
 During the APCM, reports are presented on church finances, property, worship, and mission work, as well as updates from various church groups and ministries.
 Elections are also held for key roles, including Parochial Church Council (PCC) members, churchwardens, and representatives for the Deanery Synod.
 The APCM is a chance for parishioners to engage in the church's direction, celebrate achievements, discuss challenges, and help shape plans for the coming year.
 All church members are encouraged to attend, participate, and support the mission of the church.

-The next APCM is due to take place on Sunday 18th May 2025
+The next APCM is due to take place on Sunday 19th April 2026

-A Short Review for 2024
+A Short Review for 2025

-Click below to read the full report.
+Click below to read the full reports.